ACADEMIC

 Introduction

-In Year 7 we follow an integrated course involving all three sciences disciplines.
+In Year 8 we follow an integrated course involving all three sciences disciplines.
 This is done on a topic by topic basis, with each subject topic lasting 3 to 4 weeks.
-Science in Year 7 involves a total of five 40-minute periods per week, carrying out related laboratory practical work and theory to explore diverse topics from all three disciplines.
-Our students will follow a course of study matched to Key Stage 3 of the national curriculum, modified slightly at times to extend the more able students and to take account of cross curricular themes.
+Science in Year 8 involves five 40-minute periods per week, carrying out laboratory practical work and theory to explore topics from all three disciplines.
+Our students follow a course of study matched to key stage 3 of the national curriculum, modified slightly at times to extend the more able students and to take account of cross curricular themes.
+It builds on themes from Year 7 and adds detail and depth to individual topics that we explore.

 Content